Sid Meier's Colonization: Gameplay

 When waging war, the player has a basic colonial army consisting of militiamen, artillery, cavalry, and ships.
 Weapons and soldiers can be purchased from Europe; however, to win independence, the player will need to develop a home-grown arms industry.
 Indians will initially only have braves and no horses or guns; over time they may obtain them via trade or by defeating colonial forces in battle.
 Guns and horses must be available in a colony to equip citizens and turn them into soldiers.
 If a colonial power captures a colony, it will remain in their possession unless it is retaken by force.
 Indians will burn a colony if they capture it.

 Colonies are most often built on the coast; although they can be built inland, the player must build wagon trains to transport goods to and between inland colonies.
-In addition, it is greatly preferable to use wagons when trading with Indian villages.
-Goods may be sent back to Europe for sale or sold to Indian villages or, later on, to colonial powers.
+In addition, it is necessary to use wagons when trading with inland Indian settlements.
+Goods may be sent back to Europe for sale or sold to Indian settlements or, later on, to colonial powers.

 Colonists come in four types.
 The free citizen has no particular skills but performs all jobs adequately.
 The indentured servant is suitable at working the land but less so at manufacturing.
 If he is educated for long enough, he will be promoted to a free citizen; this may also happen when he wins a battle.
 The petty criminal, like the indentured servant, is only useful for unskilled labor and can be promoted to indentured servant in a similar manner.

-Free citizens have a chance of being promoted to veteran soldiers every time they win a battle.
-The veteran soldier is one of the 22 types of specialist unit that perform one task very well and all others adequately.
+Free citizens have a chance of being promoted to veteran soldiers whenever winning a battle.
+The veteran soldier is one of the twenty-two types of specialist units that performs a singular task proficiently, and all others adequately.

-Free colonists can learn all specialisms via education, provided the player already has one such specialist.
+Free colonists can learn all specialties via education, provided the player already has one such specialist.
 To enable this, a schoolhouse and eventually a college and university can be built.
 Most specialisms can also be bought in Europe, though this is often at a hefty price.
-Alternatively, some skills are available to learn (to free colonists and indentured servants only) by staying in an Indian village for a turn.
-A few local skills, such as Master Tobacco Planter, can only be learnt in this way, though occasionally free citizens can be upgraded to specialist level if they do the same job for a long time.
+Each Indian settlement can also train one regular colonist (a free colonist or indentured servant only) into a specialist by staying in an Indian settlement for a turn.
+Indians can train some land specialists which cannot be obtained from Europe, such as Master Tobacco Planter, though occasionally free citizens are randomly upgraded to specialist level if they do the same job for a long time.

-In addition, an Indian village that has been converted to Christianity by a missionary sometimes produces Indian converts, who are sent to a nearby colony.